Mikhail Gorbachev: Leader of the Soviet Union (1985–1991)

-On 11 March 1985, Mikhail Gorbachev was elected the eighth General Secretary of the Communist Party of the Soviet Union by the Politburo of the CPSU after the death of Konstantin Chernenko.
+On 11 March 1985, Mikhail Gorbachev was elected the eighth general secretary of the Communist Party of the Soviet Union by the Politburo of the CPSU after the death of Konstantin Chernenko.

-While Gorbachev wanted to preserve the Soviet Union and Marxist-Leninist ideals, he recognised the need for significant reforms.
+While Gorbachev wanted to preserve the Soviet Union and Marxist-Leninist ideals, he recognized the need for significant reforms.
 He decided to withdraw troops from the Soviet–Afghan War and met with United States president Ronald Reagan at the Reykjavik Summit to discuss the limitation of nuclear weapons production and ending the Cold War.
-He also proposed a three-stage programme for abolishing the world's nuclear weapons by the end of the 20th century.
+He also proposed a three-stage program for abolishing the world's nuclear weapons by the end of the 20th century.

 Domestically, his policy of glasnost ("openness") allowed for the improvement of freedom of speech and free press, while his perestroika ("restructuring") sought to decentralize economic decision-making to improve its efficiency.
 Ultimately, Gorbachev's democratization efforts and formation of the elected Congress of People's Deputies undermined the supremacy the CPSU had in Soviet governance.
 When various Warsaw Pact countries abandoned Marxist–Leninist governance in 1989, he declined to intervene militarily.
 Growing nationalist sentiment within constituent republics threatened to break up the Soviet Union, leading the hardliners within the Communist Party to launch an unsuccessful coup against Gorbachev in August 1991.

 Unraveling of the USSR

 In the Revolutions of 1989, most of the Marxist–Leninist states of Central and Eastern Europe held multi-party elections resulting in regime change.
-In most countries, like Poland and Hungary, this was achieved peacefully, but in Romania, the revolution turned violent, and led to Ceaușescu's overthrow and execution.
-Gorbachev was too preoccupied with domestic problems to pay much attention to these events.
-He believed that democratic elections would not lead Eastern European countries into abandoning their commitment to socialism.
+In most countries, like Poland and Hungary, this was achieved peacefully, but in Romania, the revolution turned violent, and led to Romanian leader Nicolae Ceaușescu's overthrow and execution.
 In 1989, he visited East Germany for the fortieth anniversary of its founding; shortly after, in November, the East German government allowed its citizens to cross the Berlin Wall, a decision Gorbachev praised.
 Over the following years, much of the wall was demolished.
 Neither Gorbachev nor Thatcher or Mitterrand wanted a swift reunification of Germany, aware that it would likely become the dominant European power.
 Gorbachev wanted a gradual process of German integration but Helmut Kohl began calling for rapid reunification.
 With German reunification in 1990, many observers declared the Cold War over.